Tongue Twisters

 Printable Worksheet Pack Twist Your Tongue!
 50 print-ready practice sheets

-To sit in solemn silence in a dull dark dock – W.S.
-Gilbert’s famous patter song and one of English’s hardest tongue twisters.
-Full text of all four verses plus tips for the b-d consonant challenge.
+To sit in solemn silence in a dull dark dock – the full text of W.S.
+Gilbert’s famous patter song from The Mikado, why it is one of the hardest tongue twisters ever written, and how to perform it.

 Printable Worksheet Pack Twist Your Tongue!
 50 print-ready practice sheets